kadraa-png/kadraa-png/README.md

 ---

 ## 💡 What I'm Looking For
-Anything that lets me build, learn, and improve — freelance work, open-source contributions, internships, or collaboration on interesting projects.
+Anything that lets me build, learn, and improve: freelance work, open-source contributions, internships, or collaboration on interesting projects.

 ---